Capital Left

 Typical Capital Left: $8,000–$18,000

-Industry-standard estimates — not market-reported BRRRR statistics.
-Individual outcomes vary based on deal quality, appraisal, execution, and market timing.
+Modeled examples only — not market-reported BRRRR statistics.
+Individual outcomes vary based on deal quality, appraisal, execution, and market conditions.

 BRRRR Strategy — When Capital Left and Recovery Matter Most